PeterStoytchev/ndi-compressor/README.md

 priv_data: This sets additional options for the encoder.
 This is very encoder dependent, so look them up for the encoder you use (ffmpeg -hide_banner -h encoder=[encoder name goes here]).
 Make sure to keep the spacing for the options the same, because it has to be parsed into a YAML map.
 Notepad++ handles the spacing automatically when you hit enter to go to a new line.

 # Notes
-NOTE: Currently the ndi-server is both the server and decompressor.
-It doesn't really resend anything to anyone.
-It just receves a signal and transforms it into a NDI source.

-NOTE 2: Despite having added premake support, this is still only available for Windows.
+NOTE: Despite having added premake support, this is still only available for Windows.
 I have noticed that there is a SDK for Linux, so eventually I will add support.

 # Updates
 UPDATE 1: Multi-threading the various stages ended up being not a good idea, impact was negative in my testing.
 Currently the system is back to a single thread for video and another one for audio.
 I may revisit the idea at some point.
 Did some testing over WAN and network performance is currently a big problem.
 This is my main issue to solve.
 It works well over LAN (duh, so does NDI) as well as Wi-Fi as long as the bitrate is kept in check.